Kapowsin Forest is currently closed for Elk Season November 7 thru 18th.

 Motorized Recreation Access permits allow access for a range of outdoor activities including hunting, fishing, hiking, bicycling, sightseeing, photography – activities that are not allowed are motorcycling, ATVing, snowmobiling and target shooting.

-The motorized recreation access program requires a permit for each family, with family defined for the purposes of this permit as married spouses and their children under 19 years of age.
-Every person in a vehicle entering the property must have a permit or be named on their parent’s permit, even if they are not driving.
+The motorized recreation access program requires a permit for each family, with family defined for the for parent’s permit, even if they are not driving.
 A limited number of permits are available.
 Click on the tab for each area for details.

-Access is open from January 1st to December 31st except July 3rd, 4th and 5th and during bull elk seasons September 3-15, October 5-11, and November 2-13.
+Access is open from April 1st to March 30th except July 3rd, 4th and 5th and during bull elk seasons.
 Access is allowed from 1 and 1/2 hours before sunrise to 1 and 1/2 hours after sunset through the recreation gates identified on the map.
 Seasonal closures are dependant on weather and may apply at different times of the year.
 See web site home page for closure alerts.

 Up to two vehicles may be included on a permit.
 One vehicle windshield tag is included when the permit is purchased.
 Permit holders may request a second windshield tag for an additional vehicle by mail or by email using the Contact Us tab.
 See the Frequently Asked Questions (FAQ tab) for details.